pivotal-partner-platform-architecture/azure-service-broker-client/azure-sb-documentdb-client/README.md

 Once the Service Instance is created....

 # Buld your project
-edit the application.properties under src/main/resources of your Client project and add the following properties
+edit the _application.properties_ under _src/main/resources_ of your Client project and add the following properties
 * _azure.documentdb.service.instance=[CF SERVICE INSTANCE NAME]_
 * _azure.documentdb.resource.id=[NAME OF THE DOCUMENTDB COLLECTION]_

 # To push to PCF
 Login to your PCF environment
 Go to your azure-sb-service-bus-client folder.
-Edit the manifest.yml file appropriately.
-Make sure your service instance name is correct Run _cf push_
+Edit the _manifest.yml_ file appropriately.
+Make sure your service instance name is correct Run _"cf push"_

 # Try the DocumentDB Demo
-Get the URL from the output of the _cf-push_ command, and append the following endpoints:
+Get the URL from the output of the _"cf push"_ command, and append the following endpoints:

 * _"/read"_ - this will display all the documents in your Collection